xibosignage/xibo-manual/source/en/media_module_agenda.md

 ## Actions

-Actions can be attached to this Widget, please see the [Interactive Actions](layouts_interactive_actions.html)  page for more information.
+Interactive Actions can be attached to this Agenda Widget from the **Actions** tab in the properties panel.
+Please see the [Interactive Actions](layouts_interactive_actions.html) page for more information.

 {tip}
 {nonwhite}

-Take a look at the [Agenda Module Guide](https://community.xibo.org.uk/t/agenda-module-guide/26993) to see an example of how you can utilise this Widget in your Layouts!
+Take a look at the [Agenda Module Guide](https://community.xibo.org.uk/t/agenda-module-guide/26993) to see an example of how you can utilise the **Agenda Widget** in your Layouts!

 {/nonwhite}
 {/tip}